Stonewall Jackson: Slavery

 After the outbreak of the Civil War, most white men in Lexington joined the Confederate army, leaving women to manage slave-holding households.
 This led to greatly increased resistance to enslavement in much of the South, and Anna found the household difficult to control; upon Stonewall's advice, she sold or hired out all of the slaves except Hetty before moving back to Lincoln County, North Carolina.
 Harriet, George, Cyrus, and Emma eventually settled nearby, with Harriet (later Harriet Graham Jackson) living until 1911 and George (later George Washington Jackson Sr.) dying in 1920.
 Their descendants continue to reside in Lincoln County.

-In the Maryland campaign of 1862, Jackson's command captured over 1200 contrabands, or escaped slaves, in Harpers Ferry, forcibly returning them to slaveowners or impressing them as laborers for the Army of Northern Virginia.
+In the Maryland campaign of 1862, Jackson's command captured over 1200 people who had escaped slavery (known as contrabands), in Harpers Ferry, forcibly enslaving them by return to slaveowners or impressment as laborers for the Army of Northern Virginia.
 Southern newspapers reported this as a common practice in Confederate military operations.